chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/quip-battle.md

   'v0.22 Alpha': [
     'Minigame can now appear in any rarity',
-    'Vote values now scale with rarity and rebellion multiplier' ]
+    'Vote values now scale with rarity and rebellion multiplier' ],
+  'v0.26 Alpha': [
+    'Emotes are now longer spoken by the TTS'
+  ]
 }) }}